 Apply glue to the back edges of each side.
 Bats dislike any kind of draft, so the glue serves two purposes here: to make the house strong and to seal out any drafts.
 Be sure to use waterproof glue throughout the house.

 Attach the back to the sides.
 Be sure the angled ends of the sides and the beveled edge of the partition line up perfectly.
 We used self-drilling deck screws, and they worked like a charm.
 No splitting, no pre-drilling.

 Once the back is attached, flip the bat house over on its back.
-Remove the clamps, partitions and the spacers.
+Remove the clamps, partitions, and spacers.

 Attach the roof support and spacers with galvanized brad nails.
 Make sure the beveled edge of the roof supports line up perfectly with the angled tops of each side.
 You could use 1” screws if you don’t own a brad nailer.

 Apply a bead of glue on the face of the spacers and the roof support.

 Screw the partition down onto the spacers and the roof support.
 Continue to build the interior of the house, alternating spacers and partitions.
 Be sure to keep the beveled top edge of each partition flush with the angled sides.
 The roof supports are only placed in the front and back chambers.

 Attach the front to the sides with glue and screws to finish the box.

 Finally, attach the roof to your house with glue and screws.